-CHT Peacehaven provides an environment that supports resident rights and cultural safe care.
-A Māori health plan is in place.
-Details relating to the Health and Disability Commissioner's (HDC) Code of Health and Disability Services Consumers Rights (the Code) is included in the information packs given to new or potential residents and family.
+CHT Halldene provides an environment that supports resident rights and cultural safe care.
+There is a Māori health plan available for use by clinical staff.
+Details relating to the Health and Disability Commissioner's (HDC) Code of Health and Disability Services Consumers Rights (the Code) is included in the information packs given to new or potential residents and family/whānau.
 There is an established system for the management of complaints that meets guidelines established by the Health and Disability Commissioner.